 Some of the best sensory toys and supports for me are the calming ones.
 My son often needs distraction if he gets overexcited or overloaded.
-This video highlights some of my go to distractions that he enjoys and finds calming.

 All types of messy play are brilliant sensory activities, my son particularly likes Playdoh and water play.
 The other day we made some bread and he loved kneading the dough .